denerslemos/CMSSW_basic_instructions/README.md

 ```
 crab status -d workArea/requestName/
 ```
+In addition, the status of the jobs can be checked in the GRAFANA interface (https://monit-grafana.cern.ch).
+The account is automatic created (taks 10 min) once you log in with your CERN account.

 To download the files you can use (be carefull if your files has large size)
 ```